Jonathan2251/lbd/source/backendstructure.rst

   ...

 When user input ``-mcpu=cpu032I``, the variable IsCpu032I from Cpu0InstrInfo.td
-will be true since the function isCpu032I() defined in Cpu0Subtarget.h will be true by checking variable CPU in constructor function (the variable CPU is "cpu032I" when user input -mcpu=cpu032I).
+will be true since the function isCpu032I() defined in Cpu0Subtarget.h is true (set Cpu0ArchVersion to cpu032I in initializeSubtargetDependencies() called in constructor function, the variable CPU in constructor function is "cpu032I" when user input -mcpu=cpu032I).
 Please notice variable Cpu0ArchVersion must be initialized in Cpu0Subtarget.cpp, otherwise variable Cpu0ArchVersion can be any value and
 functions isCpu032I() and isCpu032II() which support ``llc -mcpu=cpu032I`` and